alibaba/bifrostui/packages/bui-core/src/Skeleton/index.en-US.md

 ---
 group: Feedback
-name: Skeleton Placeholder
+name: Skeleton
 ---

-# Skeleton Placeholder
+# Skeleton

-Provides a placeholder graphic combination where content needs to be loaded.
+Provides a placeholder graphic combination at locations that require loading content.

-## Code Demos

-### Basic Usage
+## Basic Usage

-Use `width` and `height` to set dimensions.
+Set width and height using `width` and `height`.

 ```tsx
 import React from 'react';